sydcanem/bootstrap-contextmenu/README.md

     $('.context').contextmenu({
       target:'#context-menu',
-      before: function(e,element) {
+      before: function(e,context) {
         // execute code before context menu if shown },
-      onItem: function(e, element) {
+      onItem: function(context,e) {
         // execute on menu item selection
       }
     })

+### Options

-`target` is the equivalent of the `data-target` attribute.
-It identifies the html that will be displayed.
+`target` - is the equivalent of the `data-target` attribute.
+It identifies the html of the menu that will be displayed.

-`before` is a function that is called before the context menu is displayed.
+`before` - is a function that is called before the context menu is displayed.
 If this function returns false, the context menu will not be displayed.
 It is passed two parameters,

   - `e` - the original event.
-(You can do an `e.preventDefault()` to cancel the browser event)
+(You can do an `e.preventDefault()` to cancel the browser event).
-  - `element` - the element where the event was set
+  - `context` - the DOM element where right click occured.

-`onItem` - function to be called when a menu item in contextmenu is clicked.
+`onItem` - is a function that is called when a menu item is clicked.
 Useful when you want to execute a specific function when an item is clicked.
 It is passed two parameters,

-  - `e` - the click event.
+  - `context` - the DOM element where right click occured.
-  - `element` - the element of the menu item
+  - `e` - the click event of the menu item, $(e.target) is the item element.

+`scopes` - DOM selector for dynamically added context elements.
+See [issue](https://github.com/sydcanem/bootstrap-contextmenu/issues/56).

 Example
 -------